Curry, Warriors use furious finish to hold off Bucks 122-121 - WHIZ News

-In a furious finish like those Golden State teams of years past, Stephen Curry made a 3-pointer with 1:06 to play on the way to 41 points with five 3-pointers as his team worked until the final buzzer to snap a three-game losing streak.
+Curry knocked down a 3-pointer with 1:06 to play on the way to 41 points with five 3-pointers as his team came back late and worked until the final buzzer to snap a three-game losing streak.

+Curry and his coach, Steve Kerr, shared an extra-long hug afterward and exhaled.

+“When you lose whatever we’d lost in a row, a win deserves a hug,” Kerr said.

 Jrue Holiday scored the go-ahead basket after his offensive rebound with 29 seconds left.